ofek/bit/docs/source/index.rst

 - Exchange rate API, with optional caching
 - Optimal transaction fee API, with optional caching

 If you are intrigued, continue reading!
+If not, continue all the same!

 User Guide
 ----------